 Bacterial adaption and differentiation

-Some of our recent publications on motility:
+Some of our recent publications on regulation of motility & cell polarity:

 Bulyha, I., Schmidt, C., Lenz, P., Jakovljevic, V., Höne, A., Maier, B., Hoppert, M., & Søgaard-Andersen, L. (2009) Regulation of the type IV pili molecular machine by dynamic localization of two motor proteins.
 Mol.
 Microbiol.
 74, 691–706.